palisades-lakes/multimethod-experiments/docs/benchmarks.md

 ## general assumptions

 Current assumptions underlying my choice of benchmarks.

-_Are any of these wrong?
-Am I missing something, especially, am I missing some assumption I'm making unconsciously?
-Let me know._

 - I want to use generic operations for everything.
 An ideal language would permit defining new methods for